strateos/transcriptic/README.md

 # Transcriptic Runner

-The Transcriptic Runner is a command-line tool for interacting with the Transcriptic API to submit and analyze protocols.
+The Transcriptic Runner is a command-line tool for interacting with the Transcriptic API to submit and analyze protocols as well as upload them as packages to Transcriptic's website.

+For more information on uploading and packaging releases, see the [Transcriptic Developer Hub](http://developers.transcriptic.com/v1.0/docs/package-creation-quickstart#packaging-and-uploading)

 ## Installation